sghd6/Final-Project-1600/README.md

-# Final-Project-1600
+# How to Evaluate a Television
+## INFOTC 1600 Final Porject
-By Spencer Hunt
+### By Spencer Hunt

+#### Purpose
-Given that the holiday season is here, I figured a good use of my knowledge would be to go over the specs over the latest Amazon television.
-This document will go over the technical parts as well as their alternatives.
+Given that the holiday season is here, I figured a good use of my knowledge would be to go over the specs over the *Amazon Fire TV 50" 4-Series 4K UHD Smart TV*.
+This document will go over the technical aspects of a screen using a real-world example.
+It will also go over alternatives, such as UHD vs 8K, and how they compare to the product.

-Will the television make for a good holiday gift or does it fall flat?
-Read on to find out.
+#### Target Demographic
+The target demographic will be the everyday shopper.
+Those who want a simple explanation for what all the technical jargon means.
+Those who don't have. an engineering background to be their aid.
+I used to be that person and would have enjoyed a guide like this.